OmarGit48/proyecto_modulo_4/README.md

-## Proyecto_Modulo_4
+# Proyecto_Modulo_4
-#  El API pokemon
+##  The pokemon API

-1. Analizando los pasos y requisitos del código
+1. Analyzing and reviewing the requierements, and the example